markuslutz/gittutorial/README.md

-But from now on this is about my dog tessi!
+But from now on this is about
+my dog Tessi!
+She likes snow very much.